durdraw/durdraw/undo.md

 - `frame` holds a grid of characters, a grid of ANSI colour pairs, and some other related values
 - `movie` holds a colletion of frames, and some other related values

-However, the actual logic to do all of the pixel updating is in `ui_curses`
+However, the actual logic to do all of the pixel updating is in `ui_curses`, this means that the implementation of the undo record creation will need to be done in `ui_curses` as well as the `movie` module.

-TODO: up to here

 ### Basic Framework